trickstercache/trickster/docs/collapsed-forwarding.md

+# Progressive Collapsed Forwarding

-# What is Progressive Collapsed Forwarding?
+## What is Progressive Collapsed Forwarding

-Progressive Collapsed Forwarding (PCF) collapeses similar requests to a given origin and collapses them into one request.
+Progressive Collapsed Forwarding (PCF) collapses similar requests to a given origin and collapses them into one request.

-Eg.
+Example:

 - Request 1 comes from client A to an origin.
 - While the response to the above request is being streamed through Trickster the exact same reqeuest, request 2 comes from client B, comes at the same time.
 - If PCF is enabled Trickster will io stream request 2 to client B off of the same data from the original request.